Azasakhe/Netflix/Sync-watched-status-with-Netflix.md

-## Watched and progress status synchronization
+## Synchronisation of watched status with Netflix

 ### The limitations